xapian/xapian/xapian-applications/omega/docs/omegascript.rst

 	If ``Content-Type`` is not specified by the template, it defaults to ``text/html``.
-Headers must be specified before any other output from the Omegascript template - any ``$httpheader{}`` commands found later in the template will be silently ignored.
+Headers must be specified before any other output from the OmegaScript template - any ``$httpheader{}`` commands found later in the template will be silently ignored.

 $id
-	document id of current doc
+	document id of current document

 $last
-	MSet number of last hit on this page
+	MSet index of last hit on this page

 $lastpage
 	number of last page of hits (may be an underestimate unless